mattsouth/xnat-modules/README.md

  - ``cd xnat-modules``
  - (optional) customise the module to your requirements
  - build module: e.g. ``./build.sh xnat-ribbon`` will create xnat-ribbon.jar
- - place the resulting jar file into your XNAT's modules folder and rebuild/deploy the XNAT war
+ - place the resulting jar file into your XNAT's modules folder and setup/rebuild and deploy the XNAT war

 ## XNAT Ribbon